SimonSchirber/UWBWebsite/docs/report.md

   Figure 7: Methods to Detect Orientation and Pose Estimations
 </p>

-To achieve an accurate estimate of where a user is pointing a controller in free space, the two measurements that are needed are orientation estimation (Alpha, Beta, Gamma), and pose estimation (x, y, z).
+To achieve an accurate estimate of where a user is pointing a controller in free space, the two measurements that are needed are orientation (Alpha, Beta, Gamma) and pose (x, y, z).

 To obtain an oreintation estimation the 9-DOF IMU was used.
 There are two ways that a 9-DOF IMU can detect orientation.
 The first method is by sensing where the magnetic fields point with the magnetometer and where gravity acceleration is pointing with the accelerometer.
-By taking the cross product of theses two vectors we can get orientation.
+By taking the cross product of theses two vectors we can obtain relative orientation.
 The second method requires the original orienation and gyroscope data be known perfectly.
-If this assumption holds the angular rotation multiplied by time will tell us the orientation of an object.
+If this assumption holds, the angular rotation multiplied by time will tell us the relative orientation of an object.
 The BN055 IMU and built in Arm Cortex M0 microprocessor provides custom software to fuse these two estimations together to make a fused orientation estimate which can be update at 100Hz.

-To obtain a pose estimation, the goal of the project was to use the orientation estimation and fuse it with IMU and UWB measurements to get X, Y an Z cordinates.
+To obtain a pose estimation, the goal of the project was to use the orientation estimation and fuse it with IMU and UWB measurements to get X, Y and Z cordinates.
 In theory there are two methods to get position with this approach.
 The first is if you know relative orientation of the controller to the room you are in, you can perform a tranformational rotation on the acceleration sensors to get relative x, y, and z positional accelerations.

 <p align='center'>
   <img width="800" src="./media/rotation.png" alt="IMU drift">